-The Cronbach's alpha reliability for all of the Fredendal's constructs were 0.90 (upstream) and 0.89 (downstream): for Trust on its own 0.93/0.92, for Non-financial performance 0.84/0.86.

-The reliability coefficient for the 16-item product quality and safety scale was 0.79, which becomes 0.81 when two items are deleted (Retail price, Low additive content).
+Cronbach's alpha reliability for all of Fredendal's constructs was 0.90 (upstream) and 0.89 (downstream): for Trust on its own 0.93/0.92, for Nonfinancial performance 0.84/0.86.
+The reliability coefficient for the 16item product quality and safety scale was 0.79, which becomes 0.81 when two items are deleted (Retail price, Low additive content).
 We therefore consider the 14-item scale in the following.

-Finally, the Cronbach's alpha reliability for the 15-item perceived risk scale was 0.76.
+Finally, Cronbach's alpha reliability for the 15-item perceived risk scale was 0.76.
 All alpha levels are well above 0.70, which is considered the minimum acceptable level.